data-mechanics/course-2016-fal-proj/cyung20_kwleung/README.md

 **1. liquorAndCrime.py**

-**NOTE: This python file has been modified and no longer implements the following algorithm.
-Below is a description of an updated version of liquorAndCrime.py**<br>
+**NOTE: This python file was written for Project 1 and has been modified for Project 2, so it no longer implements the following algorithm.
+Scroll to the next section to see an updated version of liquorAndCrime.py**<br>
 This transformation takes the product of 1) a set containing the name of the liquor store and its location in longitude and latitude and 2) a set containing the location of a crime.
 Selection is used to make sure that the essential data from liquor stores (location, name) that are located 25 meters or less from a location in which a crime was reported committed are included in the new data set.
 There is a double count.

 **2. liquorAndBPDS.py**